 If you are an international student on a Student visa, you are required by the UKVI to academically engage on your course.
 If you fail to engage you may be terminated from the course and have your sponsorship withdrawn.

-More details on academic engagement can be found in our International Sponsored Student Policy and Compliance Procedures document and Engagement Policy, which are both downloadable from our online Quality and Enhancement Manual (see Section 3 above).
+More details on academic engagement can be found in our International Sponsored Student Guide and Engagement Policy, which are both downloadable from our online Quality and Enhancement Manual (see Section 3 above).